|

 What oil is best for an air fryer?

-When using an air fryer, it’s essential to choose an oil with a high smoke point, as air fryers typically operate at high temperatures.
-Some of the best oils to use are: avocado oil,
+When using an air fryer, choosing an oil with a high smoke point is essential, as air fryers typically operate at high temperatures.

-Remember that you don’t need a lot of oil when air frying, as the purpose of an air fryer is to use hot air circulation to cook food, mimicking the results of deep frying with minimal oil.
-Simply spray or lightly coat the food with your chosen oil before placing it in the air fryer.
+Remember that you don’t need a lot of oil when air frying, as the purpose of an air fryer, is to use hot air circulation to cook food, mimicking the results of deep frying with minimal oil.

 CONNECT WITH THE BELLA VITA!

-Be sure to follow me on social media, so you never miss a post!
+Be sure to follow me on social media so you never miss a post!

 Facebook Group | Pinterest